tendermario/rimworld-mods/README.md

 # Rimworld Mods

-These is all my preferred 1.1 mods.
+These are all my preferred 1.1 mods.
 It'll probably evolve over time, but for now it's simple enough to just keep in a readme.
 If you've any must-haves to recommend, feel free to send a PR or open an issue!

 ## Modlist